hammerheim-game/hammerheim-rules/5-warbands.md

 randomly generate a new spell instead of a skill.
 ##### Henchmen

-Henchmen never add more than +1 point to any of their initial characteristics.
-If the dice roll indicates an increase in a characteristic which has already been increased (or is at its racial maximum), roll again until an unincreased characteristic is rolled.
 All warriors in the group gain the same advance.
 2D6 Result
 2 - 4 Advance +1 Initiative.